CUBRID/cubrid-manual/en/admin/config.rst

 .. note::

     The actual volume size will always be rounded up to a multiple of the size of 64 sectors.
-Sector size depends on pages, therefore 64 sectors size will be either 16M, 32M or 64M.
+Sector size depends on page size, therefore 64 sectors size is 16M, 32M or 64M for page size 4k, 8k or 16k respectively.

 **dont_reuse_heap_file**